Acts 8:14-25

 “Now when the apostles who were at Jerusalem heard that Samaria had received the word of God, they sent Peter and John to them, who, when they had come down, prayed for them that they might receive the Holy Spirit.
 For as yet He had fallen upon none of them.
 They had only been baptized in the name of the Lord Jesus.
 Then they laid hands on them, and they received the Holy Spirit” Acts 8:14-17

+Water baptism is only an outward expression of our desire to walk with Jesus Christ in this sin-plagued world.
+Baptism in the Holy Spirit is a result of walking with Him after the water of the outward baptism has dried off.
 I was baptized in an Ohio creek called Paint Creek, but it wasn’t a pleasant experience by any means.
 Everyone there pulled their cars alongside the sandbar, and we all walked towards the edge of the water.
 The current was a little more rapid than anyone would have wanted it to be, but we all decided to do the baptisms.
-When it came my turn, I was dipped under the water, and one of the two men holding me lost their grip for just a second, and I started to be carried downstream.
+When my turn came, I was dipped under the water, and one of the two men holding me lost their grip for just a second, and I started to be carried downstream.
 They caught me.
 Still, water ran up my nose, and it felt awful, still I was baptized.
-The point is that I wanted to show my commitment to living for Jesus Christ but by no means did I receive the Holy Spirit from that baptism in Paint Creek.
+The point is that I wanted to show my commitment of living for Jesus Christ but by no means did I receive the Holy Spirit from that baptism in the waters of Paint Creek.

 Simon rebuked for trying to buy the power of the Holy Spirit with money.